 Our energy is procured from carbon-free sources such as solar, wind and hydro.
 The projects that produce our electricity are located in California, and on the western grid.
 The exact proportion of each varies with time, based on demand and availability.
 Silicon Valley Clean Energy provides detailed information about our power supply in our annual Power Content Label reporting.

-See our 2017 power content mix in our Joint Rate Mailers.
+See our 2017 power content in our Power Content Label.

 When California deregulated the energy market in 1997, many Californians switched to alternative energy providers.
 Following the energy crisis of 2000-01, consumer choice of electricity providers was suspended.
 In response, Assembly Bill 117 was passed in 2002 to establish Community Choice Aggregation (CCA) also known as Community Choice Energy (CCE), a new way for California communities to provide local residents and businesses with a choice of electric providers and sources of electricity.